 1) Lightweight non-welted soles are the lightest and most flexible, and are the easiest to break in.
 Partially this is because there is no welt and partially because a thinner leather is used for the actual sole.
 This gives added lightness and comfort to custom made cowboy boots, although they will need resoling more often.
 (You usually see lightweight soles on men’s Italian loafers or maximum comfort western dress boots.)
 Those seeking lightness and comfort prefer it.

-Women frequently, but not always, prefer non-welted soles, featherweight soles.
+Women frequently, but not always, prefer non-welted soles, featherweight soles on their handmade custom boots.

 Paul Bond Custom Boots offers a wide variety of leathers.
 Each has its own characteristics, including toughness and flexibility.
 Here we are focusing on weight and suppleness in custom cowboy boots.
 (See more on Leathers at Boot Options.)